shaj13/raft/README.md

 # raftkit

 ### TODO
-- [ ] update all logs under storage disk
-- [ ] check if we need to return error closed for rmeote member ship.
+- [ ] expose logger and optionn to set it, renname GEt and set
-- [ ] expose last seen method on memebrs.
+- [ ] expose last seen and whenn member joined method on memebrs.
 - [ ] fix all daemonn todo
 - [ ] Create Purge method under pool
 - [ ] support http rpc